mabdinur/starterprojectspring/README_FULL.md

 ## Features (IN PROGRESS)

-Examples show casing the features below can be found in tutorial 3.
+Examples and detailed explainations of the features below can be found in tutorial 3.

 ### @ConfigTracer